ntm-development/weeby-js/README.md

 ```

 ## 🗝 Authentication
 `weeby-js` requires an authorization token which will have to be obtained on the [NTM Discord Server](https://weebyapi.xyz/discord) by messaging the Weeby API Bot.
 Please read more about this on the [Weeby API Website](https://weebyapi.xyz/).

-It is very important to **not** show this token to anybody.
+> Upon being accepted into Weeby API.
+It is very important to **never** show this token to anybody.

 ## 🏳 Examples
 ### GIF: